guiwitz/naparimovie/README.md

 ```python
 movie.create_state_dict_from_script('moviecommands.txt')
 ```
 This will generate key-frames as well as interpolated states, exactly like in the interactive version.
 Once this is done you can again browse through your animation using the keyboard keys define above.
+You can test all this in the [naparimovie_script](examples/naparimovie_script.ipynb) notebook.

 ### Saving the movie